wso2-attic/esb-connectors/spotify/README.txt

         and place the certificate file in following location also.
 		"{SPOTIFY_CONNECTOR_HOME}/src/test/resources/keystores/products/"

-2. Copy spotify connector zip file (spotify.zip) to the location "spotify/repository/"

-3. ESB should be configured as below.
+2. ESB should be configured as below.
    	 Please make sure that the below mentioned Axis configurations are enabled (\repository\conf\axis2\axis2.xml).

 	 <messageFormatter contentType="text/html"